konflic/workers_api/README.md

 After this make sure you use only venv environment.

-2. Setup container with database using python script
+1. Setup container with database using python script

 ```
 python tests/setup_pg_container.py
 ```

-3Run application
+2. Run application

 ```
 python main.py